IrineSistiana/simple-tls/README.md

 - Protect and obfuscate your connections with real TLS1.3.
 - Easily run as a SIP003 plugin and run on Android platform.
-- Send padding data to against traffic analysis. (optional, experimental)
+- Send random data packets at appropriate times.
+This can change the timing characteristics of data packets in one connection, which can protect you against timing traffic analysis. (optional, experimental)

 ---